tupelo-shen/my_test/doc/linux/mips-architecture/others/MIPS架构体系透视10-向MIPS架构移植软件.md

 # 5 Writing it in C

-You probably alreadywrite almost everything inCor in C++.
+You probably already write almost everything in C or in C++.
 MIPS’s lack of special I/O instructions means that I/O register accesses are just normal loads and stores with appropriately chosen addresses; that’s convenient, but I/O register accesses are usually somewhat constrained, so you need to make sure the compiler doesn’t get too clever.
 MIPS’s use of large numbers of CP0 registers also means that OS code can benefit from well-chosen use of C asm() operations.

 #### 5.1 Wrapping Assembly Code with the GNU C Compiler